The Mae Shi: History

 The band was formed by Tim Byron and Ezra Buchla, who had known each other for years, having spent time growing up in the Los Angeles suburb of Claremont together—Jeff Byron and Buchla were classmates at Claremont High School and close friends.
 Originally, Tim played guitar, Buchla played a collection of 30-year-old Buchla modules and sang, and varying drummers accompanied them.
 When Jeff graduated from college, he joined the band on guitar and Tim moved to bass.
 After a few months of practicing together, the three met Brad Breeck, who was studying at the California Institute of Arts with Buchla and had performed versions of John Zorn's "strategy game piece" Cobra in an ensemble led by Buchla.
 (The ensemble also featured future Mae Shi drummer Corey Fogel).

 The band began performing live in 2003.
-They were a part of the local scene centered around The Smell.
 More shows throughout Los Angeles followed, and the band gained a reputation for its high-energy performances.
 Soon after, they released their first EP, To Hit Armor Class Zero, on the label Byron runs, Join Or Die.
 They embarked on a tour in the summer of 2003, playing shows on the West coast.
 In Olympia, WA, they met Kill Rock Stars/5RC founder Slim Moon, with whom they kept in touch after the show.

 Through the fall of 2003 and winter of 2004, they worked on their debut LP, recording songs in their living rooms and bedrooms using borrowed gear.
 They sent a CD-R of the record to Moon in April 2004, and one week later in an Instant Messenger conversation, he offered to release it on Kill Rock Stars' sister label 5 Rue Christine.
 Terrorbird was released in July 2004, and the band embarked on a 31-day, 32-show tour to promote it, without using a booking agent.
 The band played with bands such as Fat Day and Rapider Than Horsepower.
 To promote their first LP to say thanks to their mostly Los Angeles-based fanbase, they released The Mae Shi 2004 Mixtape.
 The 70-minute tape collects their favorite parts from their favorite 2000 songs.

 In 2005, they released an EP (titled Heartbeeps for the U.S. version released by 5RC and Go Zbra by Swedish label Deleted Art), and a split LP with Rapider Than Horsepower called Do Not Ignore the Potential on Narshardaa in Europe (released in January 2006 on Strictly Amateur Films in the U.S).
 They embarked on a five-week tour of Europe in May 2005 with the band Rapider Then Horsepower.
 Upon returning to the US in June 2005, they were named "best punk/hardcore band" in the LA Weekly's 2005 Music Awards.